 While I normally post about Arch Linux, as that’s what I currently use, a friend recently asked how to get rid of his screen tearing issues.
 He’s using an AMD graphics card, and is running Ubuntu Gnome with open source AMD drivers.
 Currently for Ubuntu 16.04, no proprietary drivers are being offered for AMD cards (note this method is only intended for open source drivers anyhow).
 Basing myself off my previous post, I had him setup a configuration file to correct the tearing.

 Update: Seems this configuration is effective for many different systems, according to feedback, including Mint, OpenSUSE and Gentoo.
 I expect it will work with most systems, with the exception of those with hybrid graphics.
 It’s most likely using Xorg-server 1.19 or Wayland may correct such issues.

-In /usr/share/X11/xorg.conf.d/ directory, edit (or create) a file called 20-radeon.conf with the following contents:
+In /usr/share/X11/xorg.conf.d/ directory, edit (or create) a file called 20-radeon.conf (look for amdgpu.conf for users with the amdgpu drivers) with the following contents: